Dan Havel’s Public Art including “Wildlife Sanctuary”

 This “True North” public art exhibit on Heights Boulevard was only temporary and ended in November of 2014.

 It is an old neighborhood not far from downtown Houston.
-The Heights is becoming increasingly high priced for people wishing to live in this diverse and yet interesting locale with a small town atmosphere where people walk their dogs and ride their bicycles.
+The Heights is becoming increasingly high priced for people wishing to live in this diverse and yet exciting locale with a small town atmosphere where people walk their dogs and ride their bicycles.

 Many artists live there.
 Gus Kopriva who is a co-curator of the “True North” exhibit has his Redbud Gallery located in the Heights at 11th Street and Courtland Street.